skerkour/bloom-legacy/blog/content/2019-december-update.md

 First of all I want to apologize for the lack of public communication the past few months.

-*Empowering people with open technologies* requires a lot of cross domain competencies, whether it be finance, project management, marketing, software developement, cryptography and so on...
+*Empowering people with open technologies* requires a lot of cross domain competencies, whether it be finance, project management, marketing, software development, cryptography and so on...

-Being the sole person working on Bloom full time (Marina no longer have enough free time, she is in an internship for her schooling) means that I need to aquire myself all this knowledge, and, more importantly, how to apply it to create an awesome product.
+Being the sole person working on Bloom full time (Marina no longer have enough free time, she is in an internship for her schooling) means that I need to acquire myself all this knowledge, and, more importantly, how to apply it to create an awesome product.
 It takes a lot of time, efforts and focus.

 But the largest part is behind us and you can expect a lot more of development and openness in the coming months.